-With November soon coming to a close, Fall leaves will quickly be covered in snow which means we should probably just face it that it’s Winter.
-That doesn’t have to mean drudgery, especially when you think about spending the colder months in a cozy cabin designed and built for the elements.
-We looked around and found ten places we’d love to hunker down in to get through the next few months.
+With the end of the year soon coming to a close, many of us might be covered in snow which means we should probably just face it that it’s Winter.
+That doesn’t have to mean drudgery, especially when you think about spending the colder months in a cozy modern cabin designed and built for the elements.
+We looked around and found ten modern cabins we’d love to hunker down in to get through the next few months.

 Located adjacent to Kicking Horse ski resort in the Canadian Rocky Mountains, the Kicking Horse Residence was designed by Bohlin Cywinski Jackson as a family weekend getaway built for some amazing skiing.